britram/taps-transports/draft-ietf-taps-transports.md

 ### Interface Description

-ICMP processing is integrated into many connection-oriented transports, but like other functions needs to be provided by an upper-layer protocol when using UDP and UDP-Lite.
+ICMP processing is integrated in many connection-oriented transports, but like other functions needs to be provided by an upper-layer protocol when using UDP and UDP-Lite.
 On some stacks, a bound socket also allows a UDP application to be notified